lawnbot/ota_upgrade_handler/README.md

 # ota_upgrade_handler

-A new flutter plugin project to download on Android devices an APK and install it.
+A flutter plugin project to download on Android devices an APK and install it.
-The download is done in Dart to reduces dependencies.
+The download is done in Dart to reduce the need for external dependencies.

 ## Getting Started